 If you want to be better informed about someone’s employment history or credit rating, you can use CheckPeople to look into these details.
 The company is not a credit reporting agency (CRA), so you can’t use the findings to make decisions about employment, tenancy, consumer credit, or insurance.
 While the service is legal and safe to use, you’d be violating the FCRA if you use the information it retrieves for the purposes just mentioned.

 Most negative reviews of this service involved its price.
-In addition, quite a few people were upgraded to a subscription automatically, which proved difficult to cancel.
+In addition, quite a few people were upgraded to a subscription automatically, which proved challenging to cancel.
 We don’t find this to be negative feedback, per se.
 It seems most of these users took full advantage of the free five-day trial and perhaps hoped it would continue indefinitely.
-Perhaps, they did not take the time to check that it would end, and they’d have to start paying.
-This information is made clear on the site.
+Maybe, they did not take the time to check that it would end, and they’d have to start paying.
+This information is evident on the site.

 A small number of former users filed complaints with the BBB over the automatic upgrade.
+Complaints about unreliable or inaccurate results were few and far between, but some complaints were about outdated data.
 However, the background check provider has resolved the majority of these issues.
-Complaints about unreliable or inaccurate results were few and far between, but there were some complaints about outdated data.

 On a final note, the screening service guarantees all users remain fully anonymous.
 The person you searched cannot discover you searched them unless you let it slip.
-But, on comparison to other sites like this, Check People Review main focus is on simplicity and ease of use.
-Without much of a hassle, it provides you with desired data in less time than other such sites.
-Highly recommended.
+But, compared to other sites like this, Check People Review’s primary focus is on simplicity and ease of use.
+It provides you with desired data in less time than other such sites without much of a hassle.
+We highly recommend this.